 What Chokes You Up?
-Why We Cry And Why It Is Helpful39 comments
+Why We Cry And Why It Is Helpful41 comments

-I wish I had a dime for anytime someone apologized for crying in front of me.
+Curious about why we cry?
+I wish I had a dime for anytime someone apologized for crying in front of me in counseling.
 As if they were offending me.
 (More likely, offending themselves.)
 Why do we shame ourselves for something that can be such a biological relief to our parasympathetic nervous system?
 Why do we–all too often– hold back what energetically frees us of heavy emotion?

 Too many times being told, “Crying is weak” I guess.
 Or a fear that once you start you can never stop.
 (Keep in mind this has never happened in the history of the world.
 Everything is impermanent.)

 When I worked in a preschool for kids who were at risk of being removed from their homes because of maltreatment, we noticed an interesting phenomenon.
 When one child cried, it made the other children nervous.
 Some had learned early that vulnerability was not OK to show, and this might prompt them to go over and hit the crying child.
 As if saying, “stop crying.”
 They were not trying to be bullies in this situation, they were trying to remind him to toughen up, lest he be worse in trouble.

 Indeed if you are in a situation where someone is misusing power over you, being vulnerable is not safe.
 In these situations we learn not to show our vulnerabilities early, because they would only be used against us.
 Using someone’s vulnerability against him or her is a tactic of getting and holding power.
 Just to be clear, that tactic is the problem, not your crying.

 You judge yourself far worse for crying than people around you.
 There is nothing inherently wrong with crying.